peaBerberian/paul-envs.sh/README.md

 else etc.).

-Most of those developers also have very similar environments between each others, which is sadly not close to mine, so I encounter a lot of issues (mostly linked to their bash scripts and such) that they never encounter.
+Most of those developers also have very similar environments between each other, which is sadly not close to mine, so I encounter a lot of issues (mostly linked to their bash scripts and such) that they never encounter.

 I thus decided to rely on a simple minimal container, adding my current